swkkd/gowebapi/docs/AttributeApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **AttributeGetValue**
-> TimedValue AttributeGetValue(ctx, webId, optional)
+> TimedValue AttributeGetValue(a.client.ctx, webId, optional)
 Get the attribute's value.
 This call is intended for use with attributes that have no data reference only.
 For attributes with a data reference, consult the documentation for Streams.

 ### Required Parameters